Our Women's History Walking Tours

 Map 3:

-Women Of Bloomsbury: Meet your guide at the Cambridge Theatre (currently showing Matilda) in Seven Dials WC2H 9HU
+Women Of Bloomsbury: Meet your guide underneath the Cambridge Theatre (currently showing Matilda) in Seven Dials, WC2H 9HU